Why Is My Magnolia Not Flowering?

 Nutrient issues

 If there is a lack of fertilizer, the tree will not have enough vigor to produce many flowers.
-Usually, in yards, the soil is clayey and poor, leading to problems with the trees.
+Usually, the soil is clayey and poor in yards, leading to tree problems.

-At the same time, if you fertilize with too much nitrogen, the tree will produce a large number of leaves and increase in size.
+At the same time, if you fertilize with too much nitrogen, the tree will produce many leaves and increase in size.
 In this case, there can be no or very few flowers.

 How to fix